baselime/docs/getting-started/quick-start.md

 ---

 Welcome to Baselime!
-This quickstart guide will help you get up and running with the platform in just a few simple steps.
+This quickstart guide will help you get up and running with the platform in just a few steps.

 All you need is: